datanav/docs/getting-started.rst

 All of these templates provide the data from the HTTP endpoint as a JSON-formatted string object named **entities**.
 We can now replace the printing of this string with our own implementation to make use of the data.

+.. _getting-started-labs-export:

+Writing data to external systems
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+How we write data to a system from Sesam depends on the target system.
+For many databases, APIs and other targets there are ready-made connectors in Sesam.
+These are available as systems and can be created using templates, in which you fill in the required connection info.
+The system in Sesam then serves as your connection to the external system.
+Previously in these labs we set up a URL-system in our Sesam node to import data from geonorge.no.

+If a system in Sesam is connected to an external system that we can write to, we can reference that Sesam-system in an output pipe's sink.
+When the pipe is run, data will be written to the external system instead of a dataset in Sesam.

+If we need to connect to a system that is not supported out-of-the-box or do operations that are not supported we can create and run a custom microservice as a system, used with a JSON push sink.
+You can find open-source, community developed microservices at https://github.com/sesam-community.
+We can also expose data directly in an HTTP publisher endpoint as JSON, CSV or XML without any system, just using a sink.

+You will find documentation for the systems and sinks on the Developer Guide's :ref:`Service Configuration <configuration>` page.

 .. _getting-started-labtime.3:

 Lab time
 ========
-Now that we have had a look at different types of sinks it's time to have a go at the :ref:`Export data <getting-started-labs-export>` section of the labs.
+Now that we have had a look at different types of sinks it's time to have a go at the :ref:`Writing data to external systems <getting-started-labs-23>` section of the labs.

 .. _getting-started-pumps: